CaringCaribou/caringcaribou/documentation/howtoinstall.md

 `socketcan_ctypes` instead.

 ##### Test it
-Go to the directory where Caring Caribou inun the following command:
+Go to the Caring Caribou directory and run the following command:

 ``` python cc.py dump```